vohuynhquangnguyen/vohuynhquangnguyen.github.io/_posts/english-workshop/2023-08-26-describing-process-flows.md

   - IELTS Academic Test
 ---

-This note is part of my collection of proposed lessons for self-learning English.
+In this lesson, we will learn how to describe a process flow, which is a typical prompt in Task 1 of the IELTS Academic Writing Test.
+The contents of this lesson are based on these two textbooks: **IELTS Writing Masterclass 8.5** by Marc Roche, and **Collins Get Ready for IELTS Writing** by Fiona Aish and Jo Tomlinson.
+The lesson is written in both English and Vietnamese.
+Besides, this lesson is part of my collection of proposed lessons for self-learning English.
 You can navigate the entire collection [here](/posts/2023/07/english-workshop/).

-The contents of this note are based on the following textbooks:
-* IELTS Writing Masterclass 8.5 by Marc Roche.
-* Collins Get Ready for IELTS Writing by Fiona Aish and Jo Tomlinson.

 ***